 This concludes the first half on how to set up guest access for Microsoft Teams.
 Next, we are going to take a detailed look on how to add guest users to a Team.

 Enabling your Team owners to approve new guest users before they can join the Team adds another level of security.
 This is why we developed the External User Manager for Microsoft Teams.
 It allows your Team members to request access for external users, which Team owners can approve or deny.
-Afterwards, keep control of the number and activities of guest users with permission overview, access history and reportings.
+Afterwards, keep control of the number and activities of guest users as well as who has guest access in Microsoft Teams at all with permission overview, access history and reportings.

-Find out more about External User Manager and join our Early Adopter program here:
+Find out more about External User Manager here!